timbenniks/timbenniksdev-2024/content/4.writing/ai-native-composability-needs-real-api-first-dna.md

 ## TL;DR

 AI exposes the architectural truth of every digital platform.
 Vendors with real API first DNA can deliver AI native composability where agents, events, and automation behave like modular building blocks connected through open interfaces.
 Vendors that grew up as monoliths bolt AI features onto their core and cannot escape the constraints of their architecture.
-Contentstack's agentOS represents the next logical layer of MACH because it treats AI as an extensible system instead of a preset feature.
+Contentstack's AgentOS represents the next logical layer of MACH because it treats AI as an extensible system instead of a preset feature.
 Brands gain the freedom to create their own agents, refine event flows, combine deterministic automations, and use helpers like BrandKit to orchestrate intelligence that fits their specific needs.
 The simple takeaway: judge AI claims by the architecture behind them, not the marketing around them.

 ## The why